joszo/swag/README.md

 ### Install dependencies
 As in every node project run `npm install` or `npm i`.

+### ENVIRONMENT VARIABLES
+In repository we use .env files, ask other developers for correct data.

 ### Run all tests
 To run all spec files in terminal use `npm run test`.